USAJOBS/openopps-help/profile/index.md

 Your profile highlights your skills, experience and areas of interest, such as career areas, agencies you’re interested in and other topics.
 Complete the skills and **About me** section of your profile, so we can match you with opportunities based on your skills.

 ## Why should I complete my profile?
 Having a complete profile is important because this is what opportunity creators will look at first, if you apply to their opportunity.
-Plus, if you fill in your **About me** section and skills, we’ll match you with opportunities based on your skills and experience.

 With a complete profile you can:

 * Connect with others who share similar interests and skills.
 * House and manage your contact information, experience, education and documents, all in one place.
-* Get access to features such as recommended learning opportunities.
 * Have one place to aggregate your learning experiences.